 Bloomsburg is a somewhat small town located in the state of Pennsylvania.
 With a population of 14,585 people and six constituent neighborhoods, Bloomsburg is the 64th largest community in Pennsylvania.
-Bloomsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Bloomsburg was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns, Bloomsburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bloomsburg are a mix of both white- and blue-collar jobs.
-Overall, Bloomsburg is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bloomsburg who work in office and administrative support (16.29%), food service (10.42%), and teaching (10.14%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bloomsburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Bloomsburg is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Bloomsburg who work in office and administrative support (15.76%), food service (11.40%), and teaching (9.68%).

 The most common language spoken in Bloomsburg is English.
 Other important languages spoken here include Spanish and Chinese.